stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Tbh with any new launch (Just like the Nvidia Launch, And Ryzen launch) the sites struggle.
+Maybe they need better hosting ;).
+But indeed the captcha is horrible, even on non launch days it's been a PITA for me. ([ryanteck](https://twitter.com/ryanteck/status/1329069258643390464))
+- Fuck cloudflare.
+You show me a captcha just to browse your site, and I take my business elsewhere. ([featherornot](https://twitter.com/FeatherOrNot/status/1328732726548107266))
+- Yeah but, you gotta think about what people care about.
+I'll bet Google VPN doesn't make you do CAPTCHA Bet it's not blocked by CloudFlare Bet it's not blocked by Hulu/Netflix either People don't care about privacy.
+They just want the gibbs ([extraspecialk1](https://twitter.com/ExtraSpecialK1/status/1327898873616945152))
+- Cloudflare Security/Firewall system is very bad.
+They block people who use shared IP address and ask humans to prove they are humans.. but it's worst than Google's CAPTCHA.
+Still I don't know how FREE CDN works, even Google is not offering something like that.That is why I say NO ([openspeedtest](https://twitter.com/openspeedtest/status/1326118476495220736))
+- Can't get through on the website again, same Cloudflare error.
+Hopefully up soon so I can finish my order!
+Thanks ([nickpresley](https://twitter.com/nickpresley/status/1330332180229222400))
+- The error message I'm getting form your site kinda looks like you forgot to pay for your site hosting.
+Just saying. ([socialistsalas](https://twitter.com/SocialistSalas/status/1330309859418513412))
+- Using www prefix returns 522 error from cloudflare ([tspventurer](https://twitter.com/tspventurer/status/1330168457183301635))
+- hey! i dunno if someone's brought it up to you yet but it looks like the qc site is down rn? i went to go catch up for the week but it's givin a cloudflare error ([hexapodelion](https://twitter.com/hexapodelion/status/1329960492937441284))
+- Hey Users are reporting lots of random issues over the past few days and currently.
+Including serving of error pages that were changed several months ago and seem to have been cached, and other access problems. ([pygame_org](https://twitter.com/pygame_org/status/1329404462079815680))
+- And I can’t update my PS4 system.
+It shows DNS error.
+I’m using Cloudflare DoH on my router.
+Change it back to the ISP default fixed the issue. ([nsmvytwg](https://twitter.com/nsmvytwg/status/1329057479397834756))
+- I tried logging into my account and got an error 1006, saying my IP has been banned courtesy of Cloudflare.
+Pls can you guys resolve this issue??? ([olasupojoshua7](https://twitter.com/OlasupoJoshua7/status/1329045687170965504))
+- Hey guys, I'm getting an Access Denied 1020 error while visiting your website, by CloudFlare.
+Could you please look into it.
+I cannot share my IP.
+If needed, I can share it on DM. ([sskameshtwit](https://twitter.com/sskameshtwit/status/1328786736759984128))
 - It’s worse when the main site works fine but images (or other content) is CDN and then you can’t even fill out the captcha to make it work... ([coxy](https://twitter.com/coxy/status/1330215691413295105))
 - hi Jeph.
 I'm having trouble connecting to QC in the UK.
 Getting a Cloudflare error.
 Just thought I'd let you know x ([malphaswats](https://twitter.com/MalphasWats/status/1329873534290694144))
 - Hello there!
 I am unable to access hackforums cuz I received this error from Cloudflare: Error reference number: 1020 ([antrung12](https://twitter.com/AnTrung12/status/1329783736246837250))